 La Spezia lies within close proximity to popular Tuscan destinations such as Florence, Pisa, and Cinque Terre.
 Once you arrive at this Italy cruise port, you’ll be faced with the difficult decision of having to decide where to set off to during your day in Tuscany.

 Only 30 minutes away lies Cinque Terre, a UNESCO World Heritage site made up of a collection of five seaside fishing villages perched atop dramatic cliffs bordering the Ligurian Sea.
-Stroll around the winding roads covered with pastel buildings, sample the region’s specialty, pesto bruschetta, and take a dip in the ocean at one of the area’s secluded rocky beaches.
+Some of the best things to do in Cinque Terre include strolling around the winding roads covered with pastel buildings, sampling the region’s specialty, pesto bruschetta, and taking a dip in the ocean at one of the area’s secluded rocky beaches.

 From La Spezia, you can also take a popular day excursion that visits both Pisa and Lucca.
 Stop at the Field of Miracles and the Leaning Tower of Pisa, and enjoy guided walks through Lucca’s duomo and many piazzas.